Skip to content

 Here, the graph-related key is the entity ID person and the tensor index is dimension.

-Similarly, a 10x10 matrix embedding can be defined for an edge with uniformly distributed random values between 0 and 1 using the Threefry pseudorandom number generator random_threefry_float64:
+Similarly, you can define a 10x10 matrix embedding for an edge with uniformly distributed random values between 0 and 1 using the Threefry pseudorandom number generator random_threefry_float64:

 def mygraph_embedding:employed_by(person, company, index1, index2, value) {